Esophageal Cancer (cont.)

-You may have pain for the first few days after surgery.
-However, medicine will help control the pain.
-Before surgery, you should discuss the plan for pain relief with your health care team.
-After surgery, your team can adjust the plan if you need more relief.
+You may have pain from the surgery.
+However, your health care team will give you medicine to help control the pain.
+Before surgery, you may want to discuss the plan for pain relief with your health care team.
+After surgery, they can adjust the plan if you need more pain relief.

 Viewers share their comments

 Esophageal Cancer - Symptoms and Signs Question: What were the symptoms and signs you experienced with esophageal cancer?

 Esophageal Cancer - Prognosis and Stage Question: What is your esophageal cancer prognosis?
 What stage is your esophageal cancer?